Women in Bulgaria: Property inheritance

 Women and men have equal legal rights.
 Both men and women own property such as land, buildings, and animals, and inheritance is partible (i.e., property is divided among all heirs rather than going to a single heir).
 In practice, some heirs may be disinherited or may receive more land than their siblings, and daughters traditionally inherited less land than sons.
 The latter was sometimes explained in terms of the often large dowries of household goods and sometimes land or livestock that women traditionally took into marriage.
 Houses were traditionally often inherited by youngest sons, who brought their wives to live in the family home.

 Reproductive rights and health

-The maternal mortality rate in Bulgaria is 11 deaths/100,000 live births (as of 2010).
+The maternal mortality rate in Bulgaria was 7 deaths/100,000 live births in 2020, down from 11 deaths/100,000 live births in 2010.
 The total fertility rate (TFR) in Bulgaria is 1.45 children born/woman (2015 estimates), which is below the replacement rate, and one of the lowest in the world.
 Abortion in Bulgaria is legal on request during the first 12 weeks of pregnancy, and at later stages for medical reasons.